sheila-anne/sheila-anne/src/pages/writing-desk/2021-10-30-slowing-down-the-real-reason-you-cant-break-up-with-being-busy.md

 Reflection questions:

-What do I want your life to be about?
+* What do I want my life to be about?

-How do I want to take care of myself?
+* How do I want to take care of myself?

-What cultural norms or phrases have influenced my behavior?
+* What cultural norms or phrases have influenced my behavior?

-How do I want those in my company/organization to witness my commitment to self care and well-being?
+* How do I want those in my company/organization to witness my commitment to self care and well-being?

 \---